AlexJReid/blog/content/posts/cloud-dataflow/index.md

 Commonly a `PTransform` executes _user code_ against the elements in a `PCollection`.
 This is achieved by wrapping a `DoFn<InputT, OutputT>` in a `ParDo` `PTransform`.

-During pipeline execution, data in `PCollection`s might need to be passed between components, storage and VMs so is serialized to byte strings.
+During pipeline execution, data in `PCollection`s might need to be passed between components, storage and VMs so needs to be serializable to byte strings.
 Each `PCollection` has a `Coder` attached to it.
-I believe a `Coder` to be analogous to a `Serde`, for those who are familiar with Kafka or Hive.
+A `Coder` is analogous to a `Serde`, for those who are familiar with Kafka or Hive.

-There are many [built-in I/O transforms](https://beam.apache.org/documentation/io/built-in/) including connectors for many technologies.
+There are many [built-in I/O transforms](https://beam.apache.org/documentation/io/built-in/) including connectors for external systems.
 GCP and AWS are well supported out of the box.
 As an exercise this week I wrote a sink connector that interfaces with Salesforce's bulk API.
 It was not difficult, particularly as there were many established examples out there already.
 It is however important to understand the [rules](https://beam.apache.org/documentation/io/developing-io-java/) around serializability, immutability and thread safety.

 ## Grouping and Windowing
 You can _group_ elements on their key or value.
 If they don't have a key already, you can add one through the `WithKeys` helper.
 Given `PCollection<KV<String, String>>` a grouping operation will yield `PCollection<KV<String, List<String>>>` - the value is now a list, with all values in a list.